 Our Quality Assurance Support Service has responsibility for managing the development, implementation, evaluation and review of an effective, integrated Quality Assurance system for all Limerick and Clare Education and Training Board Further Education and Training provision.

-The Quality Assurance Support Service provides regional Quality Assurance support to the authority’s centres, colleges and schools, while also offering development and management support for cross-centre Limerick and Clare Education and Training Board Quality Assurance processes.
+The Quality Assurance Support Service provides regional Quality Assurance support to the authority’s College of FET campuses and schools, while also offering development and management support for cross-centre Limerick and Clare Education and Training Board Quality Assurance processes.

 Contact Information